 Each year after Christmas we visit family in the Newport News area and then spend the night in Williamsburg.
 We both love Colonial Williamsburg and it is a treat to get to see it decorated for Christmas.

-Colonial Williamsburg is known for its Christmas decor and last year when we were there, I took pictures of wreath and doors that I especially liked.
+Colonial Williamsburg is known for its Christmas decor and last year when we were there, I took pictures of wreaths and doors that I especially liked.
 The decor that I’m sharing today is from Christmas 2018.
 I won’t see the 2019 decor until after Christmas.

 Colonial Williamsburg Christmas Decorations